Service Animals

 Service animals must be on a leash no longer than 6 feet in length at all times.

-Wildlife can be encountered anywhere in the park - even near developed and busy areas, like the visitor center.
-Elk and bears are of obvious concern, but other animals like deer could cause issues for service animals unused to encountering wildlife.
+Wildlife can be encountered anywhere in the park even near developed and busy areas, like the visitor center.
+Elk, bears, deer, and other animals deer could cause issues for service animals who may not be used to encountering wildlife.
 Birds of prey may also be a concern for particularly small service animals.

 Terrain